mblue9/hpc-intro/_episodes/14-scheduler.md

 We can see all the details of our job, most importantly that it is in the "R" or "RUNNING" state.
 Sometimes our jobs might need to wait in a queue ("PENDING") or have an error.
 The best way to check our job's status is with `{{ site.sched_status }}`.
 Of course, running `{{ site.sched_status }}` repeatedly to check on things can be a little tiresome.
-We will see later how to set up email notifications that will notify us, for example if the job has completed or failed.
+We will see later how to set up email notifications that will notify us about any updates on the job's status, for example, if the job has completed or failed.

 ## Customising a job